NorESMhub/NorESM/doc/diagnostics/flexpart-noresm.rst

     :figclass: align-center

-For the test there is all control fields, as well as NorESM2 input files for a 1 days backward calculation in the distribution.
+For the test there is all control fields, as well as NorESM2 input files for a sevaral hours backward calculation in the distribution.
 To run it you need to type ::

  salloc --nodes=1 --time=00:30:00 --qos=devel --account=nn9419k